TrueCar/graphql-decorate/README.md

 ```

 ### Types
-Three methods are made available on your type classes
+Three methods are made available on your type classes: `decorate_with`, `decorator_metadata`,
+and `scoped_decorator_metadata`.
+Every method that yields the underlying object will also yield
+the current GraphQL `context`.
+If decoration depends on some context in the current query then
+you can access it when the field is resolved.

 #### decorate_with
 `decorate_with` accepts a decorator class that will decorate every instance of your type.
 ```ruby